 Uniting Families and Guiding Them to Citizenship

-Immigration and Refugee Services welcomes newcomers and provides casework, support and guidance for various immigration-related issues.
+Immigration Legal Services welcomes newcomers and provides casework, support and guidance for various immigration-related issues.

 Individuals and families that are eligible for immigration benefits, but who cannot afford private assistance, are provided with low-cost immigration counseling and legal representation.

 Catholic Charities has been recognized and accredited by the Board of Immigration Appeals (BIA) since 1994.
 In partnership with Catholic Legal Immigration Network, Inc. (CLINIC), we assist with various applications and petitions, including:

 - Family-based visas

 - Self-petitions for immigrant victims of domestic violence and sexual assault

 3 Crown Street, Nashua, NH 03060 | 603-889-9431

 Cathy Chesley, J.D., Ed.D.

 Cathy Chesley serves as Director of Immigration Legal Services.
 In that capacity, she also teaches the Immigration Law Clinic at the UNH School of Law where she focuses on asylum cases.
 Cathy also represents the CCNH through multiple community collaborations.